Something in the Way

 "Something in the Way" is a song by American rock band Nirvana, written by vocalist and guitarist Kurt Cobain.
 It is the 12th song on their second album, Nevermind, released in September 1991.
 It is the final listed song on the album, although most copies of Nevermind also feature the hidden track "Endless, Nameless", which occupies the same track as "Something in the Way" and begins after approximately 10 minutes of silence.

-Never released as a single and never a consistent part of the band's live setlist, "Something in the Way" charted for the first time in August 2020, after appearing in the first trailer for the 2022 superhero film, The Batman.
+Never released as a single and never a consistent part of the band's live setlist, "Something in the Way" charted for the first time in August 2020, after appearing in the first trailer for the 2022 film The Batman.
 The song peaked at number two on Billboards US Rock Digital Songs Sales chart, and number five on their US Alternative Digital Songs Sales charts.
 It also reached the top 20 in both Amazon Music's and iTunes' digital music charts.

 On the week of March 26, 2022, the song entered the Billboard Hot 100 at number 46, becoming the band's fifth entry on the chart and first since "You Know You're Right" in 2002.
 It also made the Top 40 in Australia, Canada, Greece, Hungary, Iceland, Lithuania, New Zealand, Wales and on the Billboard Global 200.